leapcode/nickserver/README.md

 Usage
 ==================================

-    Usage: nickserver <command> <options> -- <application options>
+    Usage: nickserver [OPTION] COMMAND

-    * where <command> is one of:
+    where COMMAND is one of:
-      start         start an instance of the application stop          stop all instances of the application restart       stop all instances and restart them afterwards reload        send a SIGHUP to all instances of the application run           start the application and stay on top zap           set the application to a stopped state status        show status (PID) of application instances
+      start         start an instance of the application stop          stop all instances of the application restart       stop all instances and restart them afterwards status        show status (PID) of application instances version       print version and exit

-    * and where <options> may contain several of the following:

-        -t, --ontop                      Stay on top (does not daemonize) -f, --force                      Force operation
-        -n, --no_wait                    Do not wait for processes to stop

-    Common options:
-        -h, --help                       Show this message
-            --version                    Show version
+    where OPTION is one of:
+      --verbose     log more